+In July 2019, the Company received cash of \$30,000 by entering into an unsecured, interest free loan with no preset repayment terms with director E. Roth.
 On August 8, 2019 the Company received a cash injection of \$200,000 by entering into a short-term loan agreement with SSL.
 The loan and interest of 10% per annum, compounding quarterly, will be due and payable on November 8, 2019.
-Proceeds of the loan are to be used for ongoing working capital requirements of the Company.
+Interest of \$1,260 has been accrued on the SSL loan for the period ending August 31, 2019.
+Proceeds of the loans were used for ongoing working capital requirements of the Company.